toonMarty/alx-low_level_programming/0x08-recursion/README.md

 This directory contains recursion tasks. task-0.
 Printing a string using recursion. task-1.
-A function that prints a string in reverse.
+A function that prints a string in reverse. task-2.
+A function that returns the length of a string.